-The type of these features and places include in Treaty settlements:include natural features such as a mountain, peak, valley, river, stream, lake, glacier or ice feature (including man made features of the same type), an undersea feature, as well as an historic site, area or similar place.
+The types of features and places included in Treaty settlements include: natural features such as a mountain, peak, valley, river, stream, lake, glacier or ice feature (including man made features of the same type), an undersea feature, as well as an historic site, area or similar place.
 However, the names of populated places (towns, cities) must generally go through the NZGB’s full statutory process which includes public consultation.

 Once official, a Treaty settlement name, can only be altered in the future with the written consent of the relevant Treaty settlement group.